christian-reichart/svg-chameleon/README.md

     name: 'my-color-var-naming',            // default: 'svg-custom-color' (individual colors are named 'svg-custom-color-1' and so on)
     preserveOriginal: true,                 // default: false (if true, replaces original color with 'currentColor')
     customVars: {
-      '#D8D8D8': 'color-grey',              // this would result in var(--color-grey) for every color attribute with '#D8D8D8'
+      '#D8D8D8': 'color-grey',              // this would result in --color-grey for every color attribute with '#D8D8D8' '#A3FF5E': 'color-primary'
-      '#A3FF5E': 'color-primary'
     }
   },